fairfieldhannah/portfolio/README.md

 # What I hope to learn
-talk about what you're interested in getting out of the course and what you are planning to do once you graduate.
-You can include other information you think is helpful to the rest of the class, including a photo if you like - follow the Github markdown guide to learn how.
 ### What I hope to Get Out of the Course
 I hope to better understand how to effectively employ data visualization techniques to let data tell the story.
 I have a pretty technical background, but none of my core classes are focused on the visual size of data.